-I did a unit over Night by Elie Wiesel this quarter, and while I was planning it I wanted to find something that would make the students connect with individual survivors and victims.
+While I was planning my unit over Night by Elie Wiesel, I wanted to find something that would make the students connect with individual survivors and victims.
 I came across The Butterfly Project, and I knew it would be the perfect way to not only connect, but to visually represent lives lost during the Holocaust.

 The project comes from a book of children’s poetry and artwork from the Terezin ghetto called I Never Saw Another Butterfly.
-I had the students pair up and read individual poems from the book.
-We talked about the ones that seemed to have a hopeful tone, and those that were more about fear and uncertainty.
-Then, as we moved through the unit, every day I would read the information about a poet and artist that the students had seen in the book.
+First I have to give them background information on Terezin because it’s not a widely known place in Holocaust history.
+I use this Terezin Background PowerPoint.
+I have the students pair up and read individual poems from the book.
+We talk about the ones that seem to have a hopeful tone, and those that are more about fear and uncertainty.
+Then, as we move through the unit, every day I read the information about a poet and artist that the students have seen in the book.
 In the back of the book, there is a record of the children that wrote each poem and created each piece of art.
 You can find out if that child survived if the researchers were able to discover that information (some are just labeled anonymous).

-As an educator of over 18 years, this was probably the most connected that I felt the students were to a piece of literature.
+As an educator for over 20 years, this was probably the most connected that I felt the students were to a piece of literature.
 I am proud of the insightful connections they have made during discussion and the maturity they have shown during what can be a tough set of lessons.
-May people my age are skeptical of the ability of this generation to be empathetic, but these kids should give you confidence that they will lead us well as they grow up and take the reins.
+Many people my age are skeptical of the ability of this generation to be empathetic, but these kids should give you confidence that they will lead us well as they grow up and take the reins.

 Here is a link to information about The Butterfly Project if you would like to find out more.
 The Butterfly Project from the Holocaust Museum of Houston